-The exciting Tasmanian Devil exhibit features Oreo and Topsy the Tassie Devils, at WILD LIFE Sydney Zoo!
+The exciting Tasmanian Devil exhibit features Bub and Topsy the Tassie Devils, at WILD LIFE Sydney Zoo!

-Devil's Den is home to Topsy the Tasmanian Devil.
+Devil's Den is home to Topsy and Bub the Tasmanian Devils.

 Topsy is a young female Tasmanian Devil who arrived at WILD LIFE Sydney Zoo in August 2014.
 Find out more about her below.